sebastianspross/k8s101/README.md

 ```
 # Kubernetes 101 - the imperative way 🔨
 ## Deploy a cached image
-One of the available pre-cached images is a nginx image.
+One of the available pre-cached images is an nginx image.
 Run it with the following command.
 ```powershell
 kubectl run nginx --image=nginx --replicas=3
 ```